Italy: Visual art

 The history of Italian visual arts is significant to Western painting.
 Roman art was influenced by Greece and can be taken as a descendant of ancient Greek painting.
 The only surviving Roman paintings are wall paintings.
 These may contain the first examples of trompe-l'œil, pseudo-perspective, and pure landscape.

-The Italian Renaissance is considered to be the golden age of painting, spanning from the 14th through the mid-17th centuries and having significant influence outside Italy.
+The Italian Renaissance is considered to be a golden age of painting, spanning from the 15th to the late 16th centuries and having significant influence outside Italy.
 Artists such as Masaccio, Filippo Lippi, Tintoretto, Sandro Botticelli, Leonardo da Vinci, Michelangelo, Raphael, and Titian took painting to a higher level through the use of perspective.
 Michelangelo was also active as a sculptor; his works include masterpieces such as David, Pietà, and Moses.

 In the 15th and 16th centuries, the High Renaissance gave rise to a stylised art known as Mannerism.
 In place of the balanced compositions and rational approach to perspective that characterised art at the dawn of the 16th century, the Mannerists sought instability, artifice, and doubt.
 The unperturbed faces and gestures of Piero della Francesca and the calm Virgins of Raphael were replaced by the troubled expressions of Pontormo and emotional intensity of El Greco.